-Product Type Maximum Pragmatic Level Comments Category 4 Not Necessary Acceptable Exposure Level derived from QRA Hydroalcoholic Products Applied To Unshaved Skin (includes body mists (aqueous based, alcoholic based and hydroalcoholic)) Hair Styling Aids, Hair Sprays of all types (pumps, aerosol sprays, etc.) Body Creams, Oils, Lotions, Fragrancing Creams of all types (except baby creams and lotions) Products that contain sunscreen or sun-block are not listed separately and are included in the major product type (e.g. lip creams containing sunscreen are included in the lip products category).
+Product Type Maximum Pragmatic Level Comments Category 4 Not Necessary Acceptable Exposure Level derived from QRA Hydroalcoholic Products applied to unshaved skin (includes aqueous based, alcoholic based and hydroalcoholic) like Cologne, Eau de Cologne, Eau de Parfum or Parfum Body sprays (including Body Mist) with no intended or reasonably foreseeable use on the axillae Hair Styling Aids, Hair Sprays of all types (pumps, aerosol sprays, etc.) Body Creams, Oils, Lotions, Solid Perfumes, Fragrancing Creams of all types (except baby creams and lotions) Products that contain sunscreen or sun-block are not listed separately and are included in the major product type (e.g. lip creams containing sunscreen are included in the lip products category).
 Ingredients of Perfume Kits Fragrance Compounds for Cosmetic Kits Scent Pads, Foil Packs Scent Strips for Hydroalcoholic Products These product types have been placed in Category 4 based on the absence of exposure data, but it is recognized that these products have similarities to hydroalcoholic products applied to unshaved skin.
 Should exposure data become available, these product types may be re-categorized.
 Foot Care Products This product type has been placed in Category 4 based on the absence of exposure data, but it is recognized that this product is similar to body creams, lotions.
 Should exposure data become available, this product type may be recategorized.
 Hair Deodorant This product type has been placed in Category 4 based on the absence of exposure data, but it is recognized that this product is similar to hair styling aids and hair sprays.
 Should exposure data become available, this product type may be re-categorized.
 Body Paint (except those for children) This product type has been placed in Category 4 based on the absence of exposure data, with the assumption that this product is similar to body creams.
 Should exposure data become available, this product type may be re-categorized.

-Product Type Maximum Pragmatic Level Comments Category 5 Not Necessary Acceptable Exposure Level derived from QRA Women's Facial Creams/Facial Make-up Hand Cream Facial Masks Baby Powder and Talc Hair Permanent and Other Hair Chemical Treatments (e.g. relaxers) but not hair dyes Fragrance ingredients in hair permanent and other hair chemical treatments have been placed in Category 5.
+Product Type Maximum Pragmatic Level Comments Category 5 Not Necessary Acceptable Exposure Level derived from QRA Women's Facial Creams/Facial Make-up Hand Cream Facial Masks Baby Powder and Talc Hair Permanent and other hair chemical treatments (e.g. relaxers) but not hair dyes Fragrance ingredients in hair permanent and other hair chemical treatments have been placed in Category 5.
 There are no exposure data on these product types.
 It is recognized that these product types involve repeated low frequency exposure.
 In order to define a per diem exposure, a conservative surrogate product has been chosen, which is leave-on conditioners.
 Should exposure data become available, these product types may be re-categorized.
 Wipes or Refreshing Tissues for Face, Neck, Hands, Body These product types have been placed in Category 5 based on the absence of exposure data, but it is recognized that these products are generic to males and females and have similarities with the product types in this category.
 Should exposure data become available, these product types may be re-categorized.
 Hand Sanitizers These product types have been placed in Category 5 based on the absence of exposure data, but it is recognized that this product is similar to hand creams.
 Should exposure data become available, this product type may be re-categorized.
 Dry Shampoo or Waterless Shampoo These product types have been placed in Category 5 based on the absence of exposure data, with the assumption that this product is similar to hair treatments.
 Should exposure data become available, this product type may be re-categorized.